 Select Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority...

 Next, select the Saved to disk option and enter your information in the required fields.

-Select your Identifier in your Apple Developer Account under Certificates, IDs & Profiles > Identifiers
+Select Identifiers in your Apple Developer Account under Certificates, IDs & Profiles > Identifiers

-Scroll down to the bottom and enable Push Notifications, but do not click Edit.
+Find and select your Identifier to enable Push Notifications, but do not click Edit.

 Go to Certificates and create a new certificate by clicking the blue + (plus) button.

 Under Services, select Apple Push Notification service SSL (Sandbox & Production) and click Continue.

 - The certificate will be applicable to both Sandbox and Production environments, so you do not need a separate key for each one.